KASSIE DEFALA '19

 As a political science major at the University of New Haven, you’ll cultivate an understanding of the complex political system and its major players, and then you’ll explore how and where you can make an impact.
 You'll do research with real policymakers, join the University’s award-winning Model United Nations team, or pursue a variety of internships in Hartford, Washington, D.C., or New York City.

 Studying political science can open up a wide range of job opportunities in both the public, private, and not-for-profit private sectors.
 The reason?
-The intensive work you participate in and out of the classroom is designed to enrich your leadership, critical thinking, and networking skills.
+The intensive learning experiences you’ll have in and out of the classroom are designed to enrich your leadership, critical thinking, and networking skills.